 In the blackened, Central Highlands town of Miena, everyday life has taken on a strange new normality.

-For those that have been there, the horrors of the blaze have been immediate and gut-turning.
+For the emergency service workers that have been in the thick of it, the horrors of the blaze have been immediate and gut-turning.

-Gnarled trees turned bone-white by flames burning at 300 degrees Celsius.
-Wallabies and pademelons throwing themselves into the swallowing wall, driven mad by fear and confusion.
+They describe gnarled trees turned bone-white by flames burning at 300 degrees Celsius.
+Wallabies and pademelons throwing themselves into the swallowing wall, overcome by fear and confusion.
 Pillars of fire, as far as the eye can see, stretching into a sky of furnace-orange smoke, as flames lick the sides of ancient trunks and turn them into flickering towers of red.

 But among the horror, life goes on.